Looking for a CERTIFIED FINANCIAL PLANNER® who is also a fiduciary advisor? You’ve come to the right place.

-IFG is a a retirement planning advisor providing wealth management services for private clients since 1991.
-IFG clients work with a CERTIFIED FINANCIAL PLANNER® who is also a registered investment advisor and an ACCREDITED INVESTMENT FIDUCIARY®.
+IFG provides financial planning and registered investment advisory services embracing fiduciary status.
+IFG clients work directly with founding principal Jim Lorenzen, a CERTIFIED FINANCIAL PLANNER®, who is also an ACCREDITED INVESTMENT FIDUCIARY®.

-A good retirement planning advisor should act as an educator and coach.
+A good retirement fiduciary advisor should act as an educator and coach.
 And, coaching DOES make a difference!
 See How to Get Value from an Advisor Relationship.

 Studies have shown that most Americans are woefully unprepared for retirement.
 Indeed, many wait until they’re about to retire before beginning to plan for the very first time!